 There’s no need for wasteful aluminum coffee pods in the summer months: cool down and chill out with a Cold Brew Coffee.

 Why are you still buying bottled water?
 If you’re reading this, you likely have a virtually free source of high-quality drinking water delivered directly to your home: Tap water costs less than a penny per gallon and is unquestionably drinkable almost everywhere in the US.
 Tap water is tested regularly, and those tests prove that tap water often contains more minerals and fewer contaminants than bottled water.
 So drink what’s on tap!

 Catalogs and advertisements clog our mailboxes and land in our paper recycling without being opened.
 Their production requires an unnecessary amount of paper and energy.
 When something you never read lands in your mailbox, contact the distributor directly to remove your name from mailing lists; explicitly request that your name and address not be sold to other marketers.
 Ecocycle lists a number of resources for removing yourself from direct mailing lists, as well as reducing mailings from charities and groups you do support.

 - Healthy Grocery List: 6 Unhealthy Foods to Cross Out

 - Going vegan: 5 Simple Steps Towards a Vegan Diet

 This article was translated from German by Hilary.
-You can view the original here: 10 Dinge, die aus deinem Haushalt verschwinden sollten.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: 10 Dinge, die aus deinem Haushalt verschwinden sollten.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?